rust-lang/rustc-dev-guide/src/solve/canonicalization.md

 obligations, e.g. given a goal `(): AOutlivesB<'a, 'b>` we would like to return the fact that `'a: 'b` has to hold.

-This is done by not only returning the canonical `var_values` from the query but also extracting additional `ExternalConstraints` from the inference context while building the response.
-These constraints get canonicalized together with the `var_values`.
+This is done by not only returning the mapping from bound variables to the instantiated values from the query but also extracting additional `ExternalConstraints` from the `InferCtxt` context while building the response.

 ## How exactly does canonicalization work